-Alzheimer’s and Dementia is a general heading that includes all types of Dementia, including; Alzheimer’s type Dementia, Pic’s Type Dementia, Dementia with lewey bodies, Alcohol Dementia, and Parkinson-Dementia and what might be the most common type of Dementia, Vascular Dementia which is from TIA’s or Strokes.
+DEFINITION Alzheimer’s Disease is a progressive disorder of the brain that negatively impacts memory, problem solving skills and behaviors.
+The symptoms progress over time impacting the ability to perform daily activities.
+Alzheimer’s Disease is only one type of Dementia.
+Dementia is a general heading that includes; Alzheimer’s type Dementia, Pic’s Type Dementia, Dementia with Lewy bodies, Alcohol Dementia, and Parkinson-Dementia and what might be the most common type of Dementia, Vascular Dementia which is from TIA’s or Strokes.

-The fact is they all share the same clinical signs and symptoms of cognitive impairment; memory loss, paranoia, delusions and or lack of insight and judgment.
-There are some pathologic differences in how the brain is affected but in most cases, the cause is multi factorial with many types of brain pathology occurring as people age.
-Young people tend to have single type pathology but in general, seniors tend to have a mixed picture which makes any one label-less reliable.
+The fact is they all share the same clinical signs and symptoms; progressive cognitive impairment, memory loss, paranoia, delusions and or lack of insight and judgment.
+There are some pathologic differences in how the brain is affected but, in most cases, the cause is multi factorial with many types of brain pathology occurring as people age.
+Young people tend to have single type pathology, but in general, seniors tend to have a mixed picture which makes any one label-less reliable.